 There’s a huge cloud of confusion surrounding NoFollow links.
 Only a small section of marketers and web owners seem to understand it accurately.

 Everything started back in 2012 when Google first introduced their Penguin algorithm to the world.
-Backlinks were placed at the center of it all, as one of the most crucial ranking elements – and with it, came a series of link-related risks that have since become a hot topic of discussion.
+Backlinks were placed at the centre of it all, as one of the most crucial ranking elements – and with it, came a series of link-related risks that have since become a hot topic of discussion.

 As a way to counter this, and at least keep websites safe from some of these risks, NoFollow links were introduced.

 Much has been said about this type of link.
 Starting with the fact that the links have zero impact, with some still relying on some outmoded Google statement that seemed to suggest that No Follow link don’t pass PageRank, and can as such NOT put you at risk of a Google Penalty.

 To find out if the statement holds water, and if there’s anything that you’re likely to gain from a NoFollow link, then you might want to read the rest of this article to find out more about it, and what Google actually says about it.

 Comprehensive Summary of Impact of Nofollow Links on SEO